.png)

 “Aloha,” Luna’s sweet, husky voice emanated like velvet from her petite body.
 For such a tiny frame, she sure had a luscious voice.
 Great things did come in small packages.
 I couldn’t seem to stop staring at her.
 Stop it, Reef.

 Her eyes captured mine, and I swung the dish towel over my shoulder, trying to tame my nervous energy.
-It was no use; I had been a goner as soon as her eyes had found mine in the crowd.
+But It was no use; I had been a goner as soon as her eyes had found mine in the crowd.

 “It’s good to see you,” Luna ventured.